frj/mcp-demo/README.md

   the MCP server
 - The LLM Client interrogates the MCP server which provides text descriptions of the endpoints it supports and the parameters they take.
 - The LLM Client initiates a session with the LLM and supplies context about the available MCP endpoints.
-- When the user enters a prompt into the LLM Client, the LLM Client and LLM negotiate what MCP calls need to be made.
-The LLM client makes the MCP requests and supplies the responses to the LLM.
-The responses are included in the LLMs context as it processes the prompt and returns its response.
+- When the user enters a prompt into the LLM Client.
+- The LLM Client and LLM negotiate what MCP calls need to be made.
+- The LLM client makes the MCP requests and supplies the responses to the LLM.
+- The responses are included in the LLMs context as it processes the prompt and returns its response.

 In this case the LLM Client (or MCP Host) application is [mcphost](https://github.com/mark3labs/mcphost) which is a LLM console application written in golang that supports both MCP server